matrix-org/matrix.org/content/about/index.md

 N.B. that we consider success to be the growth of the open federated network rather than closed deployments.
-For example, if WhatsApp adopted Matrix it wouldn’t be a complete win unless they openly federated with the rest of the Matrix network.
+For example, if WhatsApp adopted Matrix it wouldn't be a complete win unless they openly federated with the rest of the Matrix network.

 ### Values